AmiraSayedMohamed/ESP_Object_Detection/README.md

 https://youtu.be/ozQfKhdNjJU?si=GVhJFD6Lq7s8bDvv

-next after getting your id address , if you want to cound the detected object through you esp camera , and send the number of detected to a telegram bot , check the file in this repositery named >>
+next after getting your id address , if you want to cound the detected object through you esp camera , and send the number of detected to a telegram bot , check the file in this repositery named >>  Detect-And-send-The-Number-Of-Detected-ToTelegramBot